 ABOUT THE SPECIES

-The European wildcat (Felis silvestris silvestris Schreber, 1775) is a medium-sized carnivore (body weight: 3-5 Kg) (Kery et al. 2011) distributed in fragmented populations from southern Italy to Scotland and from Portugal to Romania (Nowell and Jackson 1996), clustered in five main genetic groups, representing distinct biogeographic units (Oliveira et al. 2018) (see Fig. below).
-It is listed in Appendix II (CITES) of the Bern Convention and on the EU Habitats and Species Directive (Annex IV) as a “Strict protected species” (Yamaguchi et al. 2015).
-As is often the case nowadays, habitat loss and fragmentation due to human activity are the major threats for the species across the European contemporary multi-use landscapes (Lozano and Malo 2012, Yamaguchi et al. 2015).
+The European wildcat (Felis silvestris Schreber, 1775) is a medium-sized carnivore (body weight: 3-5 Kg) (Kery et al. 2011) distributed in fragmented populations from southern Italy to northern Germany and from Portugal to Azerbaijan (Gerngross et a., 2022; see Fig. below), clustered in five main genetic groups, representing distinct biogeographic units (Oliveira et al. 2018).
+It is protected by several international treaties (EU Habitat Directives, Bern Convention, CITES) and accordingly by national legislation in the Range Countries (Gerngross et a., 2022).
+Habitat loss and fragmentation due to human activity are the major threats to the species across the European contemporary multi-use landscapes (Lozano and Malo 2012).
+83% of wildcat annual mortality in Europe is caused by humans, with roadkill being the most important cause of mortality (Bastianelli et al., 2021).

 Kery, M., Gardner, B., Stoeckle, T., Weber, D., & Royle, J. A. (2011).
 Use of spatial capture-recapture modeling and DNA data to estimate densities of elusive animals.
 Conservation Biology, 25(2), 356-364;